Birrellc/Navigating-Newcastle/static/testing/testing.md

 ![picture](../testing/test-images/us-dictionary-test.gif)

-- The user will be able to see the words/terms on the website by first navigating to signup if they do not yet have an account, if they do then they must proceed to login.
+- The user will be able to see the words/terms on the website by first navigating to sign up if they do not yet have an account, if they do then they must proceed to login.
 - Next the user should go to the Navigation bar and click on Dictionary to be taken to the page where all words in the dictionary will be displayed in collapsible fields that the user can click on and see the definition of the word plus an example.

 ### User Story 3